Noah in Islam: Early preaching

-According to Islamic belief, Noah began preaching to his people both verbally and by example.
+According to Islamic belief, Noah began preaching to his people both verbally and through example.
 He would praise God consistently and he urged his people to do the same, warning his tribe of the punishment they would face if they did not mend their ignorant ways.
-The Qur'an states that Noah repeatedly told his people:"O my people, worship God; you have no deity other than Him.
-Indeed, I fear for you the punishment of a tremendous Day!"
+The Qur'an states that Noah repeatedly told his people:

-Early on, a few were moved by Noah's words but the powerful and wealthy members of the tribe refused to hear his call.
+Though a few were moved by Noah's words, the powerful and wealthy members of the tribe refused to hear his call.
 The unbelievers at the time were impelled to rebel by various evil motives.
 Firstly, they were extremely envious and jealous of men superior to them in any way.
 Secondly, the people were ignorant of the weak and lowly, who were frequently superior intellectually, morally and spiritually.
 As a result of their ignorance, they were arrogant and mocked all who they felt were inferior to them.
-Saying "Are we to believe you, when those who follow you are the most abject of people?"
-Noah responded: "Their judgment rests only with my Lord, if you could perceive."
-When Noah preached the faith of God to them, all they did was revile the messenger, abuse the message and call the whole warning a lie.
-He then went on to explain the Message in greater depth, ensuring them that it was not a message of destruction but it was a message with the mercy from God, and that their acts would lead to destruction if they did not accept the faith.
+They would ask Noah, "Shall we believe in you, when the inferior follow you?"
+Noah would respond: "Their account is only with my Lord, if you could (but) know."
+When Noah preached the faith of God to them, all they did was revile the messenger, abuse the Message, and refer to the whole warning as a lie.
+He then went on to explain the Prophetic Message in greater depth, ensuring them that it was not a message of destruction but it was a message with the mercy from God, and that their acts would lead to destruction if they did not accept the faith.
 He questioned them, asking why they would not accept what would benefit them in the near future.
 Noah went onto further, and told his community that he asked of no reward from them, telling them his only reward would be from God.
 But his people threatened him with being stoned.

 Accusation

 As time passed, Noah became firmer in his preaching.
-When the unbelievers began insulting those who accepted God's message, believing that Noah would send those faithful away to attract the wealthy unbelievers, Noah revealed that they - the arrogant and ignorant rich - were the wicked and sinful ones.
+When the unbelievers began insulting those who accepted God's message, believing that Noah would send those faithful away to attract the wealthy unbelievers, Noah revealed that they—the arrogant and ignorant rich—were the wicked and sinful ones.
 His people accused him of being soothsayer or diviner.
 Noah declared that he was by no means a mere fortune-teller, pretending to reveal secrets which are not worth revealing.
 Noah also denied accusations claiming he was an angel, always maintaining that he was a human messenger.
 When the people refused to acknowledge their sinfulness Noah told them that it was not Noah, but God that would punish them - however God pleased.